 How to integrate your YouTube API key with SmartlyQ

-Search for related videos for your content in YouTube automatically!
+Search for related videos for your content from YouTube using your own API key!

 Introduction